 Get reps to plan and book their time off early

-Once you and your team know the seasonality of your sales, urge your reps to schedule their vacations as early as possible.
+Once you and your team know the seasonality of your sales, urge your reps to schedule their vacations with their sales manager or human resources as early as possible.
 There are many advantages to this, including:

 It gives the whole team sufficient time to prepare for the absence of a team member